Studio Pottery

 Over the years we have acquired three significant collections.
 The first was the Very Reverend Eric Milner-White 1884-1963), who was Dean of York from 1941 until his death.
 The second was from Wakefield librarian William Alfred (or Bill) Ismay (1910-2001), who was awarded the MBE for his services to studio pottery in the New Years Honours list for 1982.

-More recently we acquired the collection of Henry Rothschild (1913-2009), founder of the Primavera Gallery which launched the careers of some of Britain’s most important studio potters, and in 2011 secured a long term loan of London-based Anthony Shaw’s private collection.
+We acquired the collection of Henry Rothschild (1913-2009), founder of the Primavera Gallery which launched the careers of some of Britain’s most important studio potters, and in 2011 secured a long term loan of London-based Anthony Shaw’s private collection.